 In short, no!
 Many activities in quantum computing involve skills and practices from a wide range of domains.

-We have two technical teams at Riverlane – an engineering team and a quantum science team – and they work closely together to solve challenging problems across architectures, algorithms, processes and products.
+We have two technical functions at Riverlane – engineering and quantum science – and they work closely together to solve challenging problems across architectures, algorithms, processes and products.
 As pioneers in a nascent technology, we have the freedom to apply state-of-the-art approaches from other technical areas and we evolve these to help us achieve our vision.

 Even in the quantum science team, many individuals had no direct exposure to quantum information before they joined the company.
-Ophelia Crawford (Quantum Scientist) arrived at Riverlane with a PhD in geophysics while Dan Underwood (Quantum Scientist) had a PhD in computational physics/chemistry and work experience in software engineering.
+Ophelia Crawford (Senior Quantum Scientist) arrived at Riverlane with a PhD in geophysics while Dan Underwood (Senior Quantum Scientist) had a PhD in computational physics/chemistry and work experience in software engineering.

 The opportunities do not stop with technical roles.
-We also have four supporting functions at Riverlane – operations, marketing, product and business development – and we’ll be looking for talented individuals to join these teams in 2021.
+We also have four supporting functions at Riverlane – operations, marketing, product and business development – and we’re always looking for talented individuals to join these teams.

 How risky is it to join a quantum computing company?